mvolkmann/blog/src/dart.md

 Literal strings can be written next to each other, separated only by a space, to concatenate them.

-An individual character (code unit) can be accessed with square brackets and an index.
+An individual character (code point) can be accessed with square brackets and an index.
 For example, the first character of a string `s` is obtained with `s[0]`.